The best brush for Australian Shepherds needs to be suited for their thick, double coat.

 Australian Shepherds require regular brushing to keep their thick, double-layer coats healthy and thriving.

-They also need regular brushing to help you assess their skin for anything unusual such as bumps, scrapes or cuts that you may not have noticed during regular petting or play.
+Regular brushing also helps you assess their skin for anything unusual.
+For example, bumps, scrapes or cuts that you may not have noticed during regular petting or play.

 What Types of Fur Do Australian Shepherds Have?

 The Aussie dog is a beautiful combination of looks, brains and work ethic.

 His gorgeous coat consists of two layers.
 These help to provide insulation from extreme climates and protection from water and debris.

 The outer layer of an Australian Shepherd’s coat is typically moderate in length.
 It can be straight, wavy or even have a slight curl.

 His outer coat is not as harsh as some other double-layer breeds, such as the Husky.
 But it’s not soft to the touch.

 Coolest of all, this outer coat is water resistant.

 The undercoat of the Aussie is dense and woolly.